ARTS VSP BY THE NUMBERS

 For the first time in human history a majority of the world live in cities.
 While there are multiple threats posed by the growth of cities, such as poverty, migration, and social divisions, there are also surprising and innovative practices that emerge.
 The city of Vancouver is brimming with stories that can tell us many things about the world we live in.
 Focusing on documentary films and film making, this course introduces students to these often hidden stories of the city through key writings, films, and direct engagement with life in Vancouver.
 Students will use creative methods to connect critical analysis with their everyday experiences, while authoring basic documentary projects in neighbourhoods throughout the city.

-Package B – Global Journalism, Culture and Communications: Practice and Principles (ARTS B JULY)
+ARTS B JULY: Global Journalism, Culture and Communications: Practice and Principles

 Culture and Communication (Department of Anthropology)